ACRD 1155: Estimating, Planning and Scheduling 1

 Upon successful completion of this course, students will be able to:

-- Describe liabilities and obligations of the repairer
+- Describe liabilities and obligations of the repairer.

-- Locate and interpret vehicle information
+- Locate and interpret vehicle information.

-- Access technical manuals and bulletins
+- Access and interpret technical information.

-- Describe repair documentation
+- Describe repair documentation.

-- Interpret trade terminology found on work orders and estimates
+- Interpret trade terminology found on work orders and estimates.

-- Describe the insurance claim process in BC
+- Describe the insurance claim process in BC.

 Prior Learning Assessment & Recognition (PLAR)